SolidSpace/Display-Page-Properties/README.md

 # sp-page-properties

-## Summary
+## What is the purpose of the Webpart?

-SPFX Webpart Project for SharePoint online.
+Adding SharePoint columns to the SitePages Library is a common way to set up filter and searchable Content Sites with Modern Search Webparts.
-Use this Webpart to display Page Properties inside your Site Page and style them by using Handlebars Template.
+This "Page Property" Webpart allows you to render those additional columns within your Page and put them in shape by setting up an awesome handlebars template.

 This Webpart is build for SharePoint Online with spfx version 1.11.

 ![Web Part Preview](https://raw.githubusercontent.com/SolidSpace/Display-Page-Properties/main/assets/display-page-properties-webpart.GIF)